LeBron James wants to own an NBA team in Vegas, but it’ll be difficult

 Stein also notes that an improved TV deal in the coming years will almost certainly raise the value of franchises and, thus, increase that expansion fee as well.
 Even for a billionaire like James, this is quickly going to become a pricey dream.

 Now, on the flip side, James is a very powerful and prominent voice and it’s hard to imagine it being difficult for him to get together enough investors to raise the money needed to buy into the NBA.
-It’s also hard to imagine that if LeBron had the money necessary, the league wouldn’t at the very least entertain the idea of him buying into the league considering how prominent and powerful a person he is, particularly within basketball.
+And with the requisite funds, the league would likely welcome LeBron’s influence alongside Michael Jordan as the second all-time great turned owner.

-There is the possibility that James could be a pre-existing team and relocate them, but that has at least as many variables as buying into the league as well while adding the rarity to which a team becomes available to purchase.
+There is the possibility that James could buy a pre-existing team and relocate them, but that has at least as many variables as starting a new franchise while adding the obstacle of the hyper-limited availability of for sale franchises.

-Given literally all that, it’s still really hard to also tell LeBron he can’t accomplish something.
-And given everything LeBron has accomplished, it’d be hard to say this is his most daunting task yet.
-It’ll be a difficult task for LeBron, but he’s well past the days of ever counting him out.
+But still, LeBron’s scarcely failed to accomplish whatever he’s had his heart set on.
+And given the magnitude of what LeBron has achieved, it’d be hard to say this is his most daunting task yet.
+Certainly, acquiring an NBA franchise would be a difficult task for LeBron, but he’s well past the days of ever counting him out.

 For more Lakers talk, subscribe to the Silver Screen and Roll podcast feed on iTunes, Spotify, Stitcher or Google Podcasts.
 You can follow Jacob on Twitter at @JacobRude.